Is it worth it to go back to the gym?

 It would also offer an element of convenience that in-person workouts simply don't.
 Riediger notes that attending a one-hour class at her yoga studio was at least a two-hour commitment, when factoring in time spent packing, commuting, and showering after the fact.
 Living room sessions, on the other hand, require little more than a few minutes of prep and cleanup.
 Many plans also offer flexibility in class length, so if you're lacking an hour to devote to working out, you can throw on a 10- or 20-minute video instead.

 The convenience factor is primarily why at-home fitness options like Peloton have become so popular over the last few years.
-The $2,950 workout bike — which comes with on-demand spin classes at varying lengths for $49 a month — has surged in popularity over the course of the pandemic, earning 1.1-million new subscribers between March 16 and April 30 alone.
+The $2,950 workout bike — which comes with on-demand spin classes at varying lengths for $49 a month — has surged in popularity over the course of the pandemic, earning 1.1 million new Peloton Digital subscriptions between March 16 and April 30 alone.
 But even pre-lockdown, the bike was gaining traction within its key demographic: busy individuals who have disposable income, yet lack time to hit the gym.

 "If I can get a great experience on my own time, in a convenient location at home, that's where the world has gone," says president William Lynch.
 "Peloton offers that."

-Note: Note to readers: This is a corrected story.
-Previous versions misstated the number of new Peloton Digital subscriptions.
-Note to readers: This is a corrected story.
-Previous versions misstated the number of new Peloton Digital subscriptions.